neu-se/CS4530-Fall-2022/tutorials/ci-cd.md

  {% endraw %}
 	```

  11. To confirm that your service is successfully deployed, try to visit it in your browser.
 Use the URL that you noted in step 5 ("Your app can be found at https://covey-deployment-example.herokuapp.com/").
 Append `towns` to the URl, and visit it in your browser (e.g. `https://covey-deployment-example.herokuapp.com/towns`).
-After a short delay, you should see the response `{"isOK":true,"response":{"towns":[]}}`.
+After a short delay, you should see the response `[]`.

 ## Set up Netlify
 **Note 11/10:** Due to an apparently "known limitation" with Netlify's API, it took 4 days to send out all of the invitations.
 Everyone should now have received an invitation.
 Be sure to create your account using your @northeastern.edu email (which might require you to "signup" for a Netlify account with that email instead of sign in with GitHub).